 Instead of just a berry salad, make it a leafy green and berry salad.
-Cool crisp greens, sweet berries, crunchy pecans, plus a little goat cheese and Parmesan, finished with spoonfuls of strawberry Balsamic vinaigrette.
-My summer berry salad is inspired by the house salad at a local restaurant we enjoy.
+Cool crisp greens, sweet berries, crunchy pecans, plus a little goat cheese and Parmesan.
+Dress it with spoonfuls of homemade strawberry Balsamic vinaigrette.
+The best of a leafy green salad and a berry salad, combined.
 Make one before summer slips away.

 Leafy Green and Berry Salad

-We don’t eat out often, but occasionally it’s good to get out of the house, relax and leave the cooking to someone else.
-Our local steakhouse serves up great food and dinner always starts with their house salad.
-It’s the inspiration for this recipe.
-I love this salad, so I decided to make it at home.
+We don't eat out often, but occasionally it's good to get out of the house, relax and leave the cooking to someone else.
+A local steakhouse serves up great food and dinner always starts with their house salad.
+It's the inspiration for this recipe.
+I love this salad, so now I make it at home.

 What's not to love about fresh summer berries at their peak?
 Sweet, low in natural sugar, healthy, and packed with nutrition.
 Make this salad while berries are at their best and at the best prices.
 Another fruity add in is kiwi.
 Just a little sweet-tart taste to add some interest.

 Wash and Go Greens

 Red leaf lettuce works great for this salad.
 The leaves are sturdy enough to handle the creamy vinaigrette, and darker leaves means more nutrition.
-I buy whole heads and wash them when I get home getting them ready for the week.
-Pre-washed salads greens like spring mix or mesclun mix work if you’re in a hurry but be sure to check the package for wilted or slimy leaves.
+Buy whole heads and wash them when you get home, ready for the week ahead.
+Pre-washed salads greens like spring mix or mesclun mix work if you're in a hurry but be sure to check the package for wilted or slimy leaves.

 On Cheese And Nuts